Disasters & Health Crises

 Emergency response is never just the days and weeks following a disaster — it’s an entire cycle of response, recovery and preparedness.
 It’s why we’re still on the ground in Puerto Rico, the Bahamas, and Indonesia today.

 In response to the rapid spread of coronavirus in Wuhan, China, Project HOPE mobilized multiple airlifts of critical protective equipment, including face masks, protective suits, goggles, and gloves.
 These supplies helped support frontline health workers as they rushed to contain the spread of the virus in Wuhan and Shanghai.
+As the crisis grew, our response scaled to include countries around the world, including the United States.

 Earthquakes in Puerto Rico